 I got quotes from other trucks and their prices are lower than yours, why is that?

 Peaches keeps really busy-- not because we're dirt cheap, but because for the quality of food and service, you are getting a big bang for your buck.
 As far as we know, there's no other food truck that does what we do.
-Our food is made from scratch, our servers are top-notch, we have two food trucks for high volume services, a 10x10 walled tent we can set up as an outdoor staging area, and we have an in-house design team that will carefully craft your cheese and charcuterie board and even create floral arrangements to integrate into your buffet.
+Our food is made from scratch, our servers are top-notch, we have a 10x10 walled tent we can set up as an outdoor staging area, and we have an in-house design team that will carefully craft your cheese and charcuterie board and even create floral arrangements to integrate into your buffet.
 All those wood boards and adorable farmhouse decorations?
 We own those, so you're not paying extra for us to rent them from someone else.

 In LA, the average cost for wedding catering is about $60-100+ per person.
 Our couples typically request tray pass, dinner and an additional service (such as coffee service or cheese & charcuterie boards for cocktail hour).
 Our average couple pays anywhere from $40-60/person ($20-35 on the low end with fewer services and $75+ with all the extras).
 We're as busy as we are because we do a great job and have the reputation and repeat business to show for it.